cs3216/cs3216.github.io/coursework/mobile/index.md

 ## Objectives

-The high-level goal of this assignment is simple: a working mobile web application that utilizes the capabilities of a mobile device and is able to persist the users' data in the cloud.
-Your task is to demonstrate that you can design and implement RESTful APIs, as well as build a Progress Web App that consumes your API.
+The high-level goal of this assignment is simple: a working Progressive Web Application that utilizes the capabilities of a mobile device and is able to persist the users' data in the cloud.
+Your task is to demonstrate that you can design and implement RESTful APIs, as well as build a Progressive Web Application that consumes your API.
 You can use any backend language and/or framework you desire, but we will be providing examples in PHP.